pachadotdev/tradepolicy/README.md

 This R package, documented in a very similar way to the book [R4DS](https://r4ds.had.co.nz/), provides functions to replicate the original Stata results from the book [An Advanced Guide to Trade Policy Analysis](https://vi.unctad.org/tpa/web/Advanced%20Guide%20to%20TPA/readme.pdf).

-Instead of providing large datasets in RDS or CSV format, this provides functions to create and use a [DuckDB](https://duckdb.org/) SQL OLAP database with the aim of organizing the information in the best possible way, this approach is very similar to the observed in the [citesdb](https://github.com/ropensci/citesdb) package.

 For the analysis, this provides functions to compute robust clustered standard errors in generalized linear models.
 See https://r.tiid.org/R_structural_gravity/ for a fully detailed replication of AGTPA's results.

 # Installation